janus-idp/backstage-showcase/showcase-docs/getting-started.md

      - `${OCM_HUB_URL}` with the hub cluster url
      - `${moc_infra_token}` with the hub token

-   - Setup a sonarqube instance then pass the following environment variables to backstage:
+   - Setup a SonarQube instance then pass the following environment variables to backstage:

+     - `${SONARQUBE_ENABLED}` Set to `true` to enable the SonarQube backend plugin.
+Default is `false`
-     - `${SONARQUBE_URL}` the url at which sonarqube can be found
+     - `${SONARQUBE_URL}` the url at which sonarqube can be found.
+Mandatory if plugin is enabled
-     - `${SONARQUBE_TOKEN}` a sonarqube [token](https://docs.sonarqube.org/9.8/user-guide/user-account/generating-and-using-tokens/) with enough permission to read all the sonaqube projects
+     - `${SONARQUBE_TOKEN}` a sonarqube [token](https://docs.sonarqube.org/9.8/user-guide/user-account/generating-and-using-tokens/) with enough permission to read all the SonaQube projects.
+Mandatory if plugin is enabled

    - Setup Techdocs with an external S3 bucket storage
      - `${TECHDOCS_BUILDER_TYPE}` Set to 'local' for simple setup, or 'external' to use a pipeline